VireshDoshi/arm-tech-test/README.md

 ##Issues
 1. The very first time, `vagrant up` is executed will fail at the jenkins plugins download section.
 If this happens, run `vagrant reload --provision` at the command

+##Notes
+1. This project was created on a Mac
+2.